That One Bug

 But there was one big difference this time.
 In the past, once I saw a flicker I would immediately move on to test the next digital element.
 This time, I kept watching for the whole duration.

 As a result, this time I saw something I’d never noticed before: that when I only had the Digital Chips enabled, the flicker was substantially more frequent than when I was testing any other element.
-Something about the presence of lots of Digital Chip elements was making the glitch occur more frequently than otherwise.
+All of the elements seemed to cause the flicker, but something about the presence of lots of Digital Chip elements was making the glitch occur far more frequently than otherwise.
 I never would have noticed that if I’d immediately moved on when the first glitch showed itself, as I had before.

 The “Digital Solid Block” and “Digital Rez Block” also seemed to show more flickering than the “Digital Line”, “Digital Dotted Line”, and “Digital Line Block” elements, though still far less than the “Digital Chip”.